 In fact, finding powerful influencers in lesser-tapped markets can be even more impactful because of a lack of saturation.
 Think of automotive equipment being promoted by niche car-lover accounts, or cleaning supplies highlighted by prolific lifestyle bloggers.
 In short, almost any retailer can reap the rewards of influencer marketing.

 The global value of influencer marketing has more than doubled since 2019, and now stands at $13.8 billion.
-When it comes to allocating a budget to an influencer strategy, keep in mind that the return on investment can be considerable.
+When it comes to allocating a budget to an influencer strategy, the return on investment can be considerable.
 It is estimated that retailers can earn up to $18 in earned media value for every dollar spent on influencer marketing, with the average being closer to $5.78 per dollar spent.

 If these figures seem too good to be true, take a moment to reflect on the impact of personal suggestions versus traditional marketing.
 The growth in this sector is somewhat less surprising when we consider that 92% of consumers trust recommendations from others – even people they don’t know – over branded content.